So, Dick, please tell us a little something about your cruising to date and where you have been so far?

 What’s your favourite photo ever taken while at sea and why?

 At anchor in Vanuatu.
 Wonderful people, diving and scenery

 View of Ice Dancer II from Chilean Island in the Beagle Channel, with Ushuaia, Argentina in the background.
 PAE used this photo for years as a banner for its brokerage advertisements.

 What would you never leave behind (besides each other) when heading out to sea?

-Tina tell us something about yourselves that nobody knows?
+Gail tell us something about yourselves that nobody knows?